mF2C/SlaManagementUI/README.md

 This executes `npm run build` and then builds the image `mf2c/sla-ui:<version>`.

-The container is intended to be executed inside the [mF2C docker-compose](https://github.com/mF2C/mF2C/blob/master/docker-compose/docker-compose.yml) and expects a CIMI server running at `https://cimi`.
+The container is intended to be executed inside the [mF2C docker-compose](https://github.com/mF2C/mF2C/blob/master/docker-compose/docker-compose.yml) and expects a CIMI server running at `https://proxy/api/`.

 To execute the container in standalone mode:

-    docker run -p 8000:8000 --add-host cimi:172.17.0.1 --name slaui mf2c/sla-ui:0.6
+    docker run -p 8000:8000 --add-host proxy:172.17.0.1 -e PROXY=https://proxy:10443/api/ --name slaui mf2c/sla-ui:0.6

-This expects the CIMI server is available at the local host in port 443.
+This expects the CIMI server is available at the local host in port 10443.
+The CIMI server URL can be modified using the env var `PROXY`.
+The PROXY URL must end with a '/'.

 ## Available Scripts